keplernetwork/kepler/doc/state.md

 ### Validation

-With a full Grin state, we can validate the following:
+With a full Kepler state, we can validate the following:

 1. The kernel signature is valid against its commitment (public key).
 This proves the kernel is valid.